Road bicycle racing: Time trial

 Individual time trial (ITT) is an event in which cyclists race alone against the clock on flat or rolling terrain, or up a mountain road.
 A team time trial (TTT), including two-man team time trial, is a road-based bicycle race in which teams of cyclists race against the clock.
 In both team and individual time trials, the cyclists start the race at different times so that each start is fair and equal.
 Unlike individual time trials where competitors are not permitted to 'draft' (ride in the slipstream) behind each other, in team time trials, riders in each team employ this as their main tactic, each member taking a turn at the front while teammates 'sit in' behind.
-Race distances vary from a few km (typically a prologue, an individual time trial of usually less than 5 mi before a stage race, used to determine which rider wears the leader's jersey on the first stage) to between approximately 20 mi and 60 mi.
+Race distances vary from a few kilometres (typically a prologue, an individual time trial of usually less than 5 mi before a stage race, used to determine which rider wears the leader's jersey on the first stage) to between approximately 20 and 60 mi.